JSudron/Contact-Aberdeen/README.md

 The use of the scrollSpy feature in Bootstrap was implemented.
 A smooth scrolling effect was then added to this in CSS.
 Added JavaScript code to make the navbar collapse when an anchor link is closed.
 A carousel was used for the gallery as this was the most effective way show off the large number of photos on all screen sizes.
+Utilised an embeded Google map of the venue.

 ### Features Left to Implement